 Phases (and their budgets) are displayed on the chart in the Projects view of your reports and the table beneath it.

 Individual tasks are nested below each phase in the table.

 For even more on project phases, check out this video walkthrough.

-- Adding a task or milestone to the Schedule outside of a phase's start/end date will automatically adjust the start/end date accordingly.
-However, deleting the first/last task within a phase will not automatically adjust the phase start/end date.
+Adding a task or milestone to the Schedule outside of a phase's start/end date will automatically adjust the start/end date accordingly.
+However, deleting the first/last task within a phase will not automatically change the start/end date.

 Dragging the phase's ends from the project view will update the start/end dates of the phase.